appvia/KubernetesHelloWorld/README.md

 # Your first Kubernetes cluster

-You've heard of Kubernetes, but you have never used it and don't know what it can do?
-Then start here, in this article we will step through setting up your first cluster on your own computer (laptop or desktop computer), and deploy a simple application into the cluster.
+Maybe you’ve heard of Kubernetes but haven’t explored it any further or you’ve done a bit of research but have yet to test the waters of what it can do.
+Either way, this step-by-step guide will walk you through setting up a Kubernetes cluster on your own computer and deploy a simple application into the cluster.

-Setting a local Kubernetes cluster is made extremely simple today with the wide availability of tools like Minikube, Mikrok8s, Kind and many others besides these, so for this tutorial we'll use `kind`, as it is the fastest to setup with minimal dependencies as long as you can run docker on your machine.
+Setting up a local Kubernetes cluster is incredibly simple these days, thanks to the wide availability of tools like Minikube, Mikrok8s, Kind etc… In this tutorial we’ll use `kind` because it’s the fastest to set up with minimal dependencies - as long as you can run docker on your machine.

 To make things easier you can clone the examples and this article in our public git repository [Kubernetes Hello World](https://github.com/appvia/KubernetesHelloWorld)